Newton001/Water-Level-and-Quality-Monitoring-System-Using-MQTT/README.md

  11. Box to mount entire project x 1

-This project will allow you to monitor the water level of an overhead tank or underground sump.
+This project will allow you to monitor the water level of an overhead tank or underground pump.
 You can configure to auto start / stop the pump or motor based on water level.
+The Circuit connection for the Ultrasensor and the NodeMCU is as shown below